shantipriyap/Odia-NLP-Resource-Catalog/README.md

 * <a href="https://github.com/anoopkunchukuttan/indic_nlp_library">Indic NLP Library</a> : It is a python based NLP library for Indian language text processing including Odia.

+## Other Indian language NLP Resources
+A comprehensive list of Indian language NLP resources can be found in the <a href="https://github.com/indicnlpweb/indicnlp_catalog">IndicNLP Catalog</a>